WHO'S HIRING IN THE NEW YORK METROPOLITAN AREA?

 For the job description, follow the link here: Prospect Research Manager job posting.pdf

 Prospect Research Senior Manager, Archdiocese of New York

 Primary Responsibility: The Prospect Research Senior Manager will support the archdiocese fundraising program by leading prospect research, prospect management, and moves management for the office.
 The Senior Manager works closely with the Interim Director of Operations and the Director of Donor Relations to assist in creating the solicitation strategies for high-level prospects and renewing donors.
 The Senior Manager oversees one Prospect Research Associate and assists in preparing in-depth briefings and confidential research profiles on individuals, corporations, and foundations.

-Reporting to the Interim Director of Operations for the archdiocese, the Prospect Research Senior Manager will be an experienced prospect researcher who also possesses strong management and communication skills.
+Reporting to the Chief of Staff for the Archdiocese, the Prospect Research Senior Manager will be an experienced prospect researcher who also possesses strong management and communication skills.
 The Senior Manager will oversee all prospect research within the development department and will guide the staff in research best practices throughout the division.
 The successful candidate will be an individual with strong leadership, research capabilities and managerial skills, and who has a deep background in nonprofit prospect research for fundraising.

 - Analyzes donor trends, behavior, and profiles to identify best prospects for upgrades and renewals.

 - Identifies prospects and strategies for donor acquisition and proactively culls the donor database in order to surface the most promising prospects.

 - Analyzes and synthesizes accumulated information to assess financial capacity, philanthropic tendencies, giving propensity and connections to the archdiocese.